carpentries-incubator/OpenRefine-humanities-lesson/_episodes/01-working-with-openrefine.md

 [More on faceting](https://github.com/OpenRefine/OpenRefine/wiki/Faceting)

-Here we will use faceting to look for potential errors in data entry in the `scientificName` column.
+Here we will use faceting to look for potential errors in data entry in the `Author` column.

-1. Scroll over to the `scientificName` column.
+1. Scroll over to the `Author` column.
 2. Click the down arrow and choose `Facet` > `Text facet`.
-3. In the left panel, you'll now see a box containing every unique value in the `scientificName` column along with a number representing how many times that value occurs in the column.
+3. In the left panel, you'll now see a box containing every unique value in the `Author` column along with a number representing how many times that value occurs in the column.
 4. Try sorting this facet by name and by count.
 Do you notice any problems with the data?
 What are they?
 5. Hover the mouse over one of the names in the `Facet` list.
 You should see that you have an `edit` function available.